 We welcome submissions from composers of all levels of experience.
 Although typically applicants are from the secondary school to university level, we encourage any and all interested composers to apply!

 Your submission should be a score for a short piece (less than 8 minutes) for:

 - solo piano

-- solo flute, or
+- solo viola, or

-- flute and piano duo (encouraged).
+- viola and piano duo (encouraged).